ngzhekai/obsidian-note-sync/T TP3121/Lecture 1.md

-## TCP
+## TCP - Transmission Control Protocol
-> TCP is a guaranteed method of transferring data, where no data loss will be tolerated, handshaking mechanism in action
+> TCP is a guaranteed method of transferring data (aka packets), where no data loss will be tolerated, the 3-Way Handshake mechanism take action between the Client and the Server.

-## UDP
+## UDP -
 > UDP is a method of transferring data which allows partially of the data to be lost, examples, YouTube Live Stream